Pomelo and Tacrolimus: Can You Take Them Together?

 What happens when you take pomelo with tacrolimus?

-Tacrolimus is a calcineurin inhibitor used to prevent rejection of transplanted organs, most commonly kidneys, livers, and hearts.
-It has one of the narrowest therapeutic windows in modern medicine: too little, and the transplant is rejected; too much, and the drug damages the very kidney it is meant to protect.
+Tacrolimus is a calcineurin inhibitor used to prevent rejection of transplanted organs, most often kidneys, livers, and hearts.
+It has one of the narrowest therapeutic windows in medicine: too little and the transplant is at risk of rejection; too much and the drug can harm the very kidney it is meant to protect.
 That is why patients on tacrolimus have their blood levels measured regularly.
+Pomelo (Citrus maxima) is a large East Asian citrus fruit and the genetic parent of grapefruit, and it shares grapefruit's interaction problem.

 Why is this important?